Cycle per second

 and in some later documents.
 These have modern equivalents such as kilohertz (kHz), megahertz (MHz), and gigahertz (GHz).
 Following the introduction of the SI standard, use of these terms began to fall off in favor of the new unit, with hertz becoming the dominant convention in both academic and colloquial speech by the 1970s.

-The rate at which aperiodic or stochastic events occur may be expressed in becquerels (as in the case of radioactive decay), not hertz, since although the two are mathematically similar, by convention hertz implies regularity where becquerels implies the requirement of a time averaging operation.
-Thus, one becquerel is one event per second on average, whereas one hertz is one event per second on a regular cycle.

 Cycle can also be a unit for measuring usage of reciprocating machines, especially presses, in which cases cycle refers to one complete revolution of the mechanism being measured (i.e. the shaft of a reciprocating engine).

 Derived units include cycles per day (cpd) and cycles per year (cpy).